 If you’re planning on hitting your favorite hiking and running trails during the snowy winter months, then you’ll want to invest in a high-quality pair of snowshoes so that you’ll get the solid traction that you need.
-The best snowshoes will allow you to hit the trails you want to take your adventures on even on snowy days, allowing you to have plenty of fun this winter.
+The best snowshoes will allow you to hit the trails and the adventures that you want, even in winter, with confidence.

 There are a wide variety of options to choose from when it comes to selecting the best snow shoes for your winter plans.
 To help you make your decision, we’ve provided a list of some of the best snow shoes you’ll find on the market today, and we’ll also cover some of the features and concepts you’ll want to consider before making your purchase.

 - MSR Lightning Ascent

 - Great crampon tech

 The Tubbs Flex VRT Snowshoes are made to be comfortable, and these snowshoes cinch very evenly on your foot, so you won’t have any problems with feeling uncomfortable pressure points as you move.
 While these snowshoes do run a bit short at only twenty-four inches, they do give you a lot of mobility when you move.

 Made for backcountry adventures, you’ll get a lot of performance on different types of terrain, and a lot of versatility with these snowshoes.
 Designed with Flex Tail technology, these snowshoes also do a great job of absorbing impact so that your body won’t feel fatigue or too much impact as you move.